 No Section 162(m) Awards shall be granted for any period commencing after December 31, 2020 provided that the effectiveness of the grants of Section 162(m) Awards under the Plan after December 31, 2015 relating to payments on the satisfaction of the Quantitative Performance Standards established by the Committee from time to time shall be conditioned on the approval of the Plan by the Company's shareholders.
 The Plan may be terminated by the Board or the Committee at any time.
+The Plan may be amended by the Board or the Committee at any time.
 No Award shall be affected by any such termination or amendment without the written consent of the Grantee.